Youth Leadership

 Air Quality Youth Program

-Brightline works with the Community Youth Center (CYC) of San Francisco and their Youth for Community Engagement Cohort (YCE) to provide environmental justice education for young immigrant leaders and increase community knowledge and engagement around local air quality issues.
+Brightline works with the Community Youth Center (CYC) of San Francisco and their API Youth Leadership Council (APIYLC) to provide environmental justice education for Asian Pacific Islander youth leaders and increase community knowledge and engagement around local air quality issues.

 Learn more about this work in the Brightline Podcast episode featuring CYC Youth Leader Ken Chen.
 Ken speaks about his work educating senior citizens about air quality issues and how Brightline inspired him to pursue environmental science in school.
 The podcast is available on Apple Podcasts and Spotify.